kjbrum/stndp/README.md

     stndp <command> <options>

 Commands:
+    add        Add a new record to the database users
+        questions
+        answers
     cleanup    Remove all config files
     help       Display this help text
     init       Initialize necessary config files
-    list       List useful stuff
+    list       List records from the database
-        users        Display all of the users
-        questions    Display all of the questions
-        answers      Display all of the answers
+        users
+        questions
+        answers
     update     Download the latest version of stndp version    Display the current version
 ```